indomitableSwan/fiddler/README.md

 # build instructions
 To build, run
-`cargo make`.
+`cargo make` using the nightly toolchain[^1].

 If you have never used  the `cargo-make` task runner before, see [here](https://github.com/sagiegurari/cargo-make?tab=readme-ov-file#installation) for installation instructions.

 Note that we do not track _Cargo.lock_ in this repository, so builds are not considered reproducible.

+[^1]: We use nightly to create documentation that results in a top-level index file.
+The build should otherwise still work on the stable rust toolchain.

 # documentation

-Documentation of the workspace members is built automatically by `cargo make`.
+Documentation of the workspace members is built automatically by `cargo make` _when using the nightly toolchain_.
 After building, you can open `fiddler/target/doc/index.html` in any browser.
-Alternatively, you can build and open the documentation by running
-`
-cargo make open_docs
-`, which uses the custom flags set in the top-level Makefile.toml file.

 Alternatively, run
 `
 cargo make open_docs
-` from the workspace root, which uses custom flags set in the top-level Makefile.toml file, or the standard
+` from the workspace root, which uses custom flags set in the top-level Makefile.toml file, or, if you are not on nightly, the standard
 `
 cargo doc --open
 `, which builds and opens the documentation for the included crates as well as their dependencies.

 Since this is a learning crate, it may also be helpful to document private items.
 To do so, pass the option `--document-private-items` to `cargo doc`.